 An interview with daniel

-Daniel O'Shaughnessy is the Co-founder of Bodhimaya, one of the World's leading Nutritional Therapists and a Director of BANT, the Nutritional Therapist's professional body in the U.K. Daniel has a special interest in advanced functional and genetic testing and offers a highly scientific approach to diet, nutrition and health optimisation.
+Daniel O'Shaughnessy is the co-founder of Bodhimaya, one of the world's leading Nutritional Therapists and a Director of BANT, the professional body for Nutritional Therapists in the U.K.

 Why did you create Bodhimaya?